leoneckert/deceit-board/README.md

 * [Behaviosec's demo](http://www.behaviosec.com/demos/) is a good place to test out things (like spoofing and defeating their algorithm).

 ## FAQ

+Will the deceit board save our privacy once and for all?

+>Absolutely not.
+As technology progresses, there is never one definite protection from surveillance that can not be broken soon.
+Above that, obviously, behavioural keyboard typing surveillance is just a tiny piece of the bigger picture.

+Did someone do something similar (to the deceit board) before?

+>Yes, there is a [Chrome plugin](https://chrome.google.com/webstore/detail/keyboard-privacy/aoeboeflhhnobfjkafamelopfeojdohk).
+The reason I decided to make a physical device is that inside our computer there is little a data collector could not somehow get hold of.
+The idea was to create a protection device that anonymises data before it reaches your computer altogether.

 ## Thanks